levinunnink/wordpress-forms-to-google-sheets/readme.txt

 3. The form data will automatically be stored in Google Sheets

 == Changelog ==

+= 1.0.1 =
+* Fixed bug where uploaded files would not be correctly sent to Google Sheets.

 = 1.0 =
 * Initial release.